FM-ds/courses/data/README.md

 - [W3Schools](https://www.w3schools.com/)
   An equally superb intro to HTML, CSS and JavaScript from the [World Wide Web Consortium](https://www.w3.org/).

+#### 🔴 ECO Visualisation Guidelines

+Head over to our **[ECOvisualisations](https://github.com/EconomicsObservatory/ecovisualisations)** repository for all [Economics Observatory](https://www.economicsobservatory.com) charts sorted by article.
+We try to follow industry best-practices in data visualisation and try to establish our very own visualisation guidelines for all chart types.
+You can read about these, as well as the tools we use in [**📐visualisation guidelines**](https://github.com/EconomicsObservatory/ECOvisualisations/tree/main/guidelines).

 ## 🖇️ Pre-requisites
 We don't require any prior knowledge of programming or data science, other than high-school level mathematics and statistics.
 However, it helps us speed up things on the day if you do some preparation before the class: